tomshafer/dotfiles/readme.md

   versions, or what the delivery system should look like
 - Figure out where bash-completion is for common environments
   - What typically should be installed for these to be available?
-- Figure out the minimal gitconfig that can be applied to all systems that I interact with
 - Look at GPG Agent Forwarding for SSH
+- Figure out command- and alt-arrow in inputrc